jayhoneylee527/jayhoneylee527.github.io/README.md

 2) Feature Engineering, Model Training & Analysis of the Model Performances

-Due to the time & resources limit, the scraper collects information on ~25,000 listed recently on cargurus.
-The information scraper collects includes car model, mileage, make year, MSRP, color, included options and etc. Nearly 70% of the listings were missing MSRP (suggested retail price) - the most important feature in predicting the current prices.
+Due to the time & resources limit, the scraper collects information on ~40,000 vehicles recently listed on Cargurus.
+The information scraper collects information like car model name, mileage, make year, MSRP, color, included options and etc. Nearly 70% of the listings were missing MSRP (suggested retail price) - the most important feature in predicting the current prices.
 I created a separate MSRP scraper to gather as many MSRP data as possible for each model.
+Later, I mixed a few methods of imputations and encoders to enhance reliability of the features.

-Based on more than 30 feature columns, I used 5 different models - Linear Regression, Polynomial Regression, Random Forest, Multilayer Perceptron & XGB.
+Based on more than 30 feature columns, I trained with 5 different regression models - Linear Regression, Polynomial Regression, Random Forest, Multilayer Perceptron & XGB.
 XGB regressor showed the highest precision after parameter tuning.
 The analysis part deep dives into how the model performed for respective brands and body types of vehicles.

 &nbsp;
 <p align="center">